"Pressure is a privilege."

 Its effect is an overdue phenomenon, from Penny Oleksiak at the Olympics to the US Women’s Soccer team.
 There’s still pay discrepancies, idiot announcers, and television coverage more apt to show men’s athletics than their often more popular female counterparts.
 But a change is in the air and Andreescu is leading the charge.

-“I want to be the best that I can be and make everybody proud.
-[I want to] show people what I can do,” she says.
 During the Rogers Cup, many of her matches went three sets, and she was on the court longer than anyone else, even though most followers of the sport worried that her injuries would return.
 Instead, she has 48 match wins on the season, 18 of them coming in three sets.

 At New York’s US Open, Andreescu was stunning.
 She proved her win at the Rogers Cup was no fluke and played with ferocity, cunning, and tact well beyond her years.
 Perhaps there were people still stunned in the tennis world.
 Andreescu, however, believes there’s nothing that she can’t do.